dylanjbarth/csi/system-design/url-shortener/design.md

 - good rule of thumb for meeting an "HA" requirement like is having a single replica enough?
 - good rule of thumb for reaching for partitioning...
 1B rows?
 500M rows?
 - good rule of thumb for "how many nodes do we need in our cluster" -- is this just finding the bottleneck, like 100 rps, each request is X memory, accounting for network latency, etc.
+- in general, I assume we basically need to exahaustively justify everything (according to NALSD approach) - start with a single node and justify each component?
+At what point can you just say "I am plugging in a highly available load balancer".
+The complexity just seems to grow exponentially.

 # Other ideas
 - could completely separate out the reads and write infrastructure